System Design: AI Software Engineer (From Autocomplete to Autonomous App Builder)

 Journey 3 Key Takeaway: L3 is a systems engineering problem.
 The LLM is just one worker in a massive orchestration system of schedulers, checkpoints, memory stores, sandboxes, and failure recovery.
 Build the system first, then plug in the model.

 No architecture survives contact with production unscathed.
-Here are the failure modes that only surface at scale:
+These failure modes only surface at scale:

 1. The wrong file problem.
 RAG retrieves utils/legacy-auth.ts (deprecated, 2 years old) instead of lib/auth/current.ts (active, last edited yesterday).
 The model generates code using the legacy patterns.
 The developer Tab-accepts, doesn't notice, and ships deprecated auth patterns to production.
 Fix: Weight retrieval by recency.
 Recently-edited files rank higher.
 Files in archived directories rank lower.

 2. The cascade failure.
 Agent edits 20 files to refactor the billing system.
 File 18 introduces a subtle bug: it calls user.subscriptionId but the field was renamed to user.planId in file 3.
 Tests don't catch it because the test for file 18 mocks the user object.
 Bug ships to production.
 Fix: After multi-file edits, run the FULL test suite (not just tests for changed files), AND run the type checker across the entire project.
-Also: never mock what you can use a real fixture for.
+Also: never mock what a real fixture can cover.

 3. The context overflow spiral.
 In a long L3 session, the agent accumulates 200+ tool call results in its context.
 By step 150, the context window is full.
 The agent starts "forgetting" earlier decisions.
 It re-reads files it already read, contradicts its own architecture choices, and generates inconsistent code.
 Fix: Aggressive memory pruning (summarize old results, not verbatim), persistent project memory file that captures decisions, and periodic "context reset" where the agent re-reads only the memory file + current task instead of the full history.